Michelin-Starred Chefs' favourite spices are now available in Canada through SwitchGrocery!

-- The owners are amazing!
+- The owners are extraordinary!
 Ethan and Ori deeply care about spices and the farmers behind them!
-They even setup Burlap & Barrel as a public benefit corporation to articulate that their goals for their company are both to build a business and build a way for farmers to earn an income and grow!
+They set up Burlap & Barrel as a Public Benefit Corporation to articulate that their goals for their company are both to build a business and build a way for farmers to earn an income and grow!

 - Canadians deserve amazing products like this as quickly as possible.

-I believe that awesome companies should be able to get their products to customers quickly and not wait years to get on the shelves of traditional retail.
+I believe that awesome companies should be able to get their products to customers quickly, without waiting years to get on the shelves of traditional retail stores.
 Plus, the food you eat should make you feel good and help you on your health journey!

-Burlap & Barrel is all those things, and we are so excited to carry their products!!
+Burlap & Barrel is all of those things and we are so excited to be able to bring it to you!

 Check out our interview with Ori, the co-founder of Burlap & Barrel!

-Burlap & Barrel was founded by two friends, Ethan Frisch and Ori Zohar.
+Burlap & Barrel was founded by two longtime friends, Ethan Frisch and Ori Zohar.

-Ethan Frisch started as a chef before leaving to become a humanitarian aid worker in places like Sierra Leone, Syria and Afghanistan.
-It was in Afghanistan that Ethan met a farmer and discovered his first spice — Wild Mountain Cumin.
-While working in Afghanistan he would bring the spice back for his own use as well as his friends who were chefs, and they couldn’t get enough of it!
-Ethan travels all over the world meeting farmers and looking for new spices to bring to market.
+Ethan started as a chef before leaving to become a humanitarian aid worker in countries like Sierra Leone, Syria, and Afghanistan.
+It was in Afghanistan where Ethan met a farmer and discovered his first spice — Wild Mountain Cumin — which he brought back for his chef friends to try and they couldn’t get enough of it!

-Ori Zohar is a social and serial entrepreneur and long-time friend of Ethan’s.
-When Ethan first discovered the spices, they decided this was their next chance to work together, and Burlap & Barrel was born.
+Co-founder Ori Zohar is a social and serial entrepreneur who developed a love for cooking from learning how to cook Middle Eastern and Mediterranean dishes from his parents.
+When Ethan began discovering spices, the two decided to join together and Burlap & Barrel was born.